Sat, Sep 10|

 Ayla will also share how they have worked with the NRCS to implement conservation on their farm by establishing some pollinator habitat and using cover crops.

-All women farmers, landowners and conservationists from Polk, Carron, Dunn and surrounding counties are welcome to attend-- whatever your background, from beginners to experts!
+All women farmers, landowners and conservationists from Polk, Barron, Dunn and surrounding counties are welcome to attend-- whatever your background, from beginners to experts!

 Resource Experts Attending: